orxfun/orx-concurrent-vec/README.md

 Of course, not all scenarios allow to extend in batches.
 However, whenever possible, it is preferable due to potential significant performance improvements.

+## Opt-in Features

+* **std**: This is a no-std crate by default, and hence, "std" feature needs to be included when necessary.
+* **serde**: ConcurrentVec implements `Serialize` and `Deserialize` traits; the "serde" feature needs to be added when required.
+You may find de-serialization examples in the corresponding [test file](https://github.com/orxfun/orx-concurrent-vec/blob/main/tests/serde.rs).

 ## Contributing

 Contributions are welcome!
 If you notice an error, have a question or think something could be added or improved, please open an [issue](https://github.com/orxfun/orx-concurrent-vec/issues/new) or create a PR.